OperationSpark/shoutout/README.md

 * A text field to say where they work
 * A file upload field to upload an image

 The first two, both text fields, will be almost identical.
 Create opening and closing `<label>` tags.
 Give it two classes.
 One will be `item` and the other is `item-input`.
 These classes are adding some styling to the form fields.
-Inside of the `<label>' tags we'll need a form element.
+Inside of the `<label>` tags we'll need a form element.
 That element will be the `<input>` tag.
 Since these are text fields, give the input a type of text.
 Notice that the `<input>` tag doesn't have a closting tag, but the  In HTML you can put text inside of a textbox to prompt the user as to what they need to enter.
 Inside the input tag add some placeholder text.
 You can see how to use both the type and placeholder attributes [here](http://www.w3schools.com/tags/att_input_placeholder.asp).
 The text should be something like "Who helped you out?"

 Do the exact same thing underneath, with label and input tags, and make the placeholder text something like "Where do they work?"